statisticalbiotechnology/translong/docs/Logbook.md

 ### Questions
 Recommended text editor for Python?
 Which ANOVAs are appropriate?
-Is it not more appropriate to perform the PCAs for brain and liver data separately, rather than for the full data set at once?
+Is it appropriate to perform the PCA for the full dataset at once, or only brain and liver data separately?
+How should I handle the replicates for the same time point?
+Keep them separate or combine in some way?

 ### 16/1 2020
 * Read *A Quick Guide to Organizing Computational Biology Projects* (William Stafford Noble, 2009)